Metaboverse/manuscript/README.md

 #### Other
 - Improved figure legends to be more descriptive
-- Added mct1 transcriptomics GEO ID
+- Added mct1 transcriptomics raw data GEO ID
-- Metabolomics data currently in submission to Metabolomics Workbench
+- Added metabolomics data Metabolomics Workbench ID
 - Changed "reactant" to "substrate"
 - Changed "graph" to "visualize" or "network" (depending on context)
 - Added supplemental figures
   #### Handling data sparsity within the biological global network.
-  - Added paragraph to showcase utility of reaction collapse (in human lung dataset)
+  - Added paragraph to showcase utility of reaction collapse (in murine tumor microenvironment study)
-  ####
-  - Showcase utility of transcriptomics alone